shlomizadok/foreman_openscap/design/index.md

 - As a user I want that scap content will be distributed to the client hosts when I assign a policy to a host / hostgroup

-- As a user I want the proxy to serve a proxy for networks without direct connection to Foreman
+- As a user I want to automatically configure download url for foreman_scap_client